kubesphere/helm-charts/src/main/gitlab/doc/charts/globals.md

 ## Configure PostgreSQL settings

 The GitLab global PostgreSQL settings are located under the `global.psql` key.
-For more details, see the documentation within the [unicorn chart](gitlab/unicorn/index.md#postgresql).
+For more details, see the documentation within the [Unicorn chart](gitlab/unicorn/index.md#postgresql).

 ```YAML
 global: